askmike/gekko/docs/strategies/example_strategies.md

 ### StochRSI

-You can configure these parameters in config/strategies/StochRSI.toml:
+You can configure the following parameters:

     interval = 3